open-estuary/github-blog-source/source/_posts/D02-hacking-manual.md

 1. Check the hardware of D02 board

 	You should check the type of dimm and disk on D02 board.
-For disks, it should satisfy the specification of **SATA3**.For dimms, it should satisfy the specification of xxxx and xxxx.
+For disks, it should satisfy the specification of **SATA3**.For dimms, it should satisfy the specification of **UDIMM 2Rank 8Gbytes** and **RDIMM 2Rank 8Gbytes**.

 2. Prepare files about UEFI on local computer